Below are the standard admission requirements for freshmen. See the requirements for:

 Effective with applicants for fall 2021 or beyond, submitting scores from the SAT/ACT is now optional for admissions.
 Many students will still provide scores, so if you do send them, we prefer scores to be sent directly from the testing service.
 We also accept scores reported on official high school transcripts.
 Our school code number for the SAT Reasoning Test is 4846; our code for the ACT is 3498.

 E. Submit an application essay.

 The UO is interested in learning more about you.
 Write an essay of 650 words or less that shares information that we cannot find elsewhere on your application.
 Any topic you choose is welcome.
-Some ideas you might consider include your future ambitions and goals, a special talent, extracurricular activity, or unusual interest that sets you apart from your peers, or a significant experience that influenced your life.
-If you are applying to the UO's Robert D. Clark Honors College, feel free to resubmit your honors college application essay.
+Some ideas you might consider include your future ambitions and goals; a special talent, extracurricular activity, or unusual interest that sets you apart from your peers; or a significant experience that influenced your life.
+If you are applying to the UO's Robert D. Clark Honors College

 F. Optional second essay.

 As you’ve looked into what it will be like to attend Oregon, you’ve hopefully learned about what makes Ducks Ducks.
 No two are alike, though, so tell us what makes you you, and how that connects to our campus community.
 We are interested in your thoughts and experiences recognizing difference and supporting equity and inclusion, and choosing one of these two options will guide you in sharing those thoughts.
 You can learn more about equity and inclusion at Oregon by visiting the Equity and Inclusion

 website.
 Maximum statement length is 500 words.

 This statement is not required.